- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Air, Soil & Water Research utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Air, Soil & Water Research utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.